hharnisc/user-svc/README.md

 # user-svc

-A service for managing users over gRPC
+A service for managing users